Kavari0428/Machine-Learning-Algorithm-Reveals-Neuro-Sign-of-Income-and-ND-in-Adolescents/README.md

 Pre-analysis file contains code that reads in data and creates all functions used throughout the analyses including those needed for creating figures
    - Data is not shared
-   - You should download and collate data into a folder titled "5.1 Release"
+   - You should download and collate data into a folder titled "5.1 Release" inside of a folder named Income_ND
-   - Make sure working directory is changed to match where you have your files
+   - Make sure working directory is set to Income_ND on your device.

 Analysis file contains all execution of every analysis done for the manuscript
+   - Make sure working directory is set to Income_ND on your device.

 Figure/Table file creates figures and tables for publication.
+   - Make sure working directory is set to Income_ND on your device.

 Data from the ABCD Study is needed to complete the analyses.